SAljar99/multi-tenant-rbac-demo/README.md

     status: "pending" | "in_progress" | "completed"
 ```

-**Tenant isolation is enforced at the query level**: All Firestore queries filter by `tenantId`, and updates/deletes verify the order belongs to the user's tenant before proceeding.
+**Tenant isolation is enforced at the query level**: All Firestore queries filter by `tenantId`, and updates/deletes verify that the order belongs to the user's tenant before proceeding.

 ## Local Setup